Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 Now we clone the repository that we just made on Github to the local machine.

 ```bash
 $ git clone https://github.com/username/repositoryname
 ```

+**[Also: emphasize here the link with day 1 and day 2 about managing your file system and directories]**

 **[NOTE: add some short summary about what we just did, perhaps an image/diagram here to make clear the situation with local repo's and remote repo's]**